wkh237/react-native-fetch-blob/README.md

 At this moment, React Native does not support `Blob` object yet, so if you're going to send/receive binary data via `fetch` API, that might not work as you expect.
 See [[fetch] Does fetch with blob() marshal data across the bridge?](https://github.com/facebook/react-native/issues/854).

 Hence you may getting into trouble in some use cases.
 For example, displaying an image on image server but the server requires a specific field(such as "Authorization") in headers or body, so you can't just pass the image uri to `Image` component because that will probably returns a 401 response.
 With help of this module, you can send a HTTP request with any headers, and decide how to handle the response/reqeust data.
-It can be just simply converted into BASE64 string, or store to a file directly so that you can read it by file stream or use it's path.
+The response data can be just simply converted into BASE64 string, or store to a file directly so that you can read it by file stream or use it's path.

 This module is designed to be a substitution of `blob`, there's a set of file access API including basic CRUD method, and file stream reader/writer.
 Also it has a special `fetch` implementation that supports binary request/response body.